SkriptLang/docs/src/content/docs/scripting/cooldowns.md

     send "Ground slam!"
 ```

 Let's break down what's happening.
 When the player right-clicks, we check the `difference between now` and the last time they used the ability.
-If it's been less than 10 seconds, we stop.
-Otherwise, we update the timestamp to `now` and run the ability.
+If it's been less than 10 seconds, the ability does not get activated.
+Otherwise, we update the timestamp to `now` and activate the ability.

 ### Showing Remaining Time